 If you decide to go on a road trip, you need to be well prepared.
 Follow a few simple, but effective steps to make your trip an unforgettable adventure.
 Here’s how to prepare for your road trip.

 My first solo road trip was exploring Highway No. 1 in California.
 A friend of mine invited me to Los Angeles and with his invitation, the idea to explore parts of California was born.
 Here’s how I planned my road trip on one of the most scenic routes in the world:

 No matter what your interests are, research is the key.
 I wanted to find the most fascinating photo spots.
 The ones you see on postcards but also the ones you only find when you dive deeper.

 - The first thing I did was to buy a travel guide on California.
-It gave me a rough idea on the different places, but in order to go a bit off the beaten paths
+It gave me a rough idea of the different places, but in order to go a bit off the beaten paths

 - I needed to search the web.
 Since photography was my main interest, I searched for photo spots by searching on different photo sites, Pinterest and Instagram.

 - I took notes where the places were and ranked them by priority and location.
 You can do the same with all kinds of interest, no matter if it’s a culture, outdoor adventure, food, yoga, travel with kids or laid back tour.
-You will find plenty of proposed itineraries browsing the web, especially when you add blog in your search.
+You will find plenty of proposed itineraries browsing the web, especially when you add “blog” in your search.
 There are so many travel bloggers sharing great stories and places who make it so easy for you to find your perfect road trip.

 Plan your itinerary

 After you’ve done your research and listed all the spots you want to visit, you might need to further narrow your list to fit it into your schedule.
-I had two weeks off and had to cut off some places in order to have enough time for each without rushing from one to the other.
+I had two weeks and had to cut off some places in order to have enough time for each without rushing from one to the other.